 The R, W, J, and H-Electrodes all provide a socket into which we can plug a gold-plated pin.
 The pin that fits the socket is the D-Pin termination that we can provide at the end of any subcutaneous lead.
 The W-Electrode, part number SDE-W, is an X-Electrode equipped with a socket.
 The W-Electrode introduces two solder joints into the electrode: one between a helical lead and the pin, and the other between the electrode wire and the socket.
 Do not use W-Electrodes to record cortical spreading depressions.
 The W-Electrode is easier to implant than the X-Electrode because sliding a pin into a socket is easier than crimping a ferrule onto a bare wire.

-Once the electrode is in position, we cover the socket with cement.
-We take care not to bury the tip of the cannula in the cement.
-Once the cement is cured, we cut the bare steel wire where it emerges from the top of the cannula pedestal.
-We raise the cannula off the wire, cut the wire where it emerges from the cement, and cover the exposed tip of the wire with more cement.
+To deploy a J-Electrode, we need a stereotactic clamp that grabs the pedestal.
+Once the J-Electrode is in position, we cover the socket with cement, but we take care not to bury the tip of the cannula tube.
+We cut the bare steel wire where it emerges from the top of the cannula pedestal and raise the cannula off the wire.
+We cut the wire off where it emerges from the existing cement, and cover the exposed wire tip with more cement.
+The advantage of the J-Electrode over the X and W-Electrodes is the ease with which we can cut the J-Electrode wire and remove the guide.

 Step | Description |